 WP All Import Pro allows you to import posts and custom post types (like job listings) using CSV and XML files.
 This guide will show the basics of importing from a CSV file.

-Note: The pro version of WP All Import is required for importing custom fields.
+Note: The Pro version of WP All Import is required for importing custom fields, which WPJM uses.

 ↑ Back to Top Preparing Your CSV File

 - Job Title

 - Job Application (email or URL)

 - Company Name

 - Company Tagline

 - Company Video URL